Uber CEO tells London: I'm sorry for the mistakes we've made

-LONDON (Reuters) - Uber’s Chief Executive apologised on Monday for the taxi app’s mistakes in London and promised to change as the firm fights a decision by the city not to renew its licence.
+LONDON (Reuters) - Uber’s Chief Executive apologized on Monday for the taxi app’s mistakes in London and promised to change as the firm fights a decision by the city not to renew its license.

-“While Uber has revolutionised the way people move in cities around the world, it’s equally true that we’ve got things wrong along the way.
-On behalf of everyone at Uber globally, I apologise for the mistakes we’ve made,” CEO Dara Khosrowshahi wrote in an open letter.
+“While Uber has revolutionized the way people move in cities around the world, it’s equally true that we’ve got things wrong along the way.
+On behalf of everyone at Uber globally, I apologize for the mistakes we’ve made,” CEO Dara Khosrowshahi wrote in an open letter.

 “We will appeal the decision on behalf of millions of Londoners, but we do so with the knowledge that we must also change.”